-During his 2012 transformation back to reliable starter, the 33-year-old Zito never wanted the focus to be on him or how he’s accomplished this remarkable comeback but rather what he could add to make the Giants a winner and playoff contender again.
-And, possibly, win another World Series ring along the way.
+During his 2012 transformation back to reliable starter, the 33-year-old Zito never wanted the focus to be on him or how he has accomplished it all, but rather what he could add to make the Giants a winner and playoff contender again.
+And, possibly, win another World Series ring in the process.

-Nobody is questioning Zito’s talents now.
-His line of one run on six hits, three strikeouts and a walk in 5 2-3 innings was hardly spectacular _ but it rarely is.
-Zito is doing just what manager Bruce Bochy asks of him: giving the Giants a chance to win.
+Nobody is questioning Zito's talents now.
+His line of one run on six hits, three strikeouts and a walk in 5 2-3 innings was hardly spectacular _ but it rarely is for Zito.
+He is doing just what manager Bruce Bochy asks of him: giving the Giants a chance to win.

 This is the ultimate win for Zito, years in the making.
 Not that he will say it quite that way.
 That's not how he operates.

-When Zito was told he wasn’t going to be on the postseason roster in 2010, in one of manager Bruce Bochy’s toughest conversations with a player, the pitcher immediately went to work.
+When a struggling Zito was told he wasn't going to be on the postseason roster in 2010, in one of Bochy's toughest conversations with a player, the pitcher immediately went to work.
 He threw a bullpen session, he kept himself ready if needed _ but never got the chance.
 It hurt to the core, even if he never said it.

 He tried different deliveries and pitching motions, he added a cutter to his repertoire to give him four solid pitches to keep hitters guessing.

-In front of a sellout crowd at AT&T Park on this night, he pitched first to chants of “Barry!
-Barry!” and later to hollers of “Zito!
-Zito!”
-Who could have seen this memorable World Series moment coming for Zito, only two years after all the boos, from every direction, in his home ballpark?
+Zito first pitched to chants of "Barry!
+Barry!" and later to hollers of "Zito!
+Zito!"
+Who could have seen this memorable World Series moment coming for him, only two years after all the boos, from every direction, in his home ballpark?